 And yes, a great many libertarian Americans do choose the GOP as a “lesser of evils” -- a lazy tendency that I have been fighting hard, since it is based on absurd premises that are easily disproved.
 Wolfe would hold that my efforts are a waste of time.
 I contend that it may be the best possible way to undermine the monsters, by drawing away from them millions of their most intelligent and most sincere supporters.

-I start by pointing to Adam Smith, the patron saint of creative free markets.
+Adam Smith, the patron saint of creative free markets.
 And yes, one of the core founders of “liberalism.”

 Anyone with an open mind who reads history ought to already know this.
 The very thing that Smith despised most was not “government bureaucracy, but instead oligarchy.
 The market warping of aristocratic cheaters who use money, influence and crony favoritism to wring economic benefits unrelated to delivery of superior goods and services.